43 Sports Trivia Questions [With Answers]

 Answer: Nolan Ryan, with 7 no-hitters.

 Ryan again.
-Seven no-hitters is an absurd total.
-Second place is Sandy Koufax with 4, not even close.
-And Ryan threw his seventh at age 44, which is one more fact that refuses to sound real.
+Second place is Sandy Koufax with 4, not close, and Ryan threw his seventh at age 44, a number people ask to hear twice.

 32. In what year did the first all-brother outfield play together in an MLB game?
 (Hard)